 Having met Evolution MD, Rob Goddard, the Evolution project team then flew over to France to meet Kermel's executive team met at the company's main manufacturing plant.
-During the meeting they were briefed on Kermel's requirements and agreed an outline profile of any target acquisition.
+During the meeting they were briefed on Kermel's requirements and agreed an outline profile for the target acquisitions.

-Evolution CBS was appointed with an initial mandate to conduct a detailed research project to deliver a detailed report on up to 50 potential targets.
+Evolution CBS was appointed with an initial mandate to conduct a detailed research project and report on up to 50 potential targets.

-The financial criteria was for companies with turnover ranging from £500,000 to £5million, although some slightly larger companies could be included where our client's product range would provide a logical extension to the target's portfolio.
+The financial criteria was for companies with turnovers ranging from £500,000 to £5million, although some slightly larger companies could be included where our client's product range would provide a logical extension to the target's portfolio.

-All companies on the list needed to have a range of fireretardant/resistant workwear along with other industrial workwear products.
+All companies on the list needed to have a range of fire-retardant/resistant workwear along with other industrial workwear products.
 Publically listed companies were excluded as were any companies that promoted competitive brands.
 Consideration had to be given to the sales and distribution capabilities of each company.